turbo-bert/checkload/README.md

 Make it easier for anybody to install stuff by collecting the brief information that is necessary to run a silent/unattended/headless installation of the software that can be downloaded with the presets.

+### Lower the Access-Barrier for Newbies

+When you are totally new to software development you might find some interesting stuff to learn here.

 # File Format

 A typical `checkload.txt` file would be